epi2me-labs/wf-human-variation/docs/08_pipeline_overview.md

 The joint physical phasing of SNP and SVs can only be performed with [longphase](https://github.com/twolinin/longphase) by selecting the options: `--phased --snp --sv`.
 Setting `--use_longphase false` will not disable the final joint phasing with longphase.

+Using `--GVCF` together with `--phased` will generate a phased GVCF, created by reflecting the phased genotype and the phase set annotation in the VCF file.
+This operation is performed using `bcftools annotate`, targeting the `GT` and `PS` fields.

 In some circumstances, users may wish to keep the separate VCF files before joint phasing.
 This can be done with `--output_separate_phased`.

 Running the phasing is a compute intensive process.
 Running the workflow in phasing mode doubles the runtime, and significantly increases the storage requirements to the order of terabytes.